vchintal/embedded-jdg-openshift/README.md

 # Autoscaling of Embedded JDG application in OpenShift

 This quickstart demonstrates how an application running with JDG in embedded mode on OpenShift can horizontally scale up as the memory requirements go up.
-Th

 ## Prerequisites